Which DesignMerge print format should I use for best performance?

-So you have a job, and you are wondering which DesignMerge print driver format to use to obtain the best possible performance (both on the desktop, and at the printer).
-The first thing to do is to determine which VDP file formats your digital print controller can accept (because this will limit your choices).
-The VDP formats that can be created by DesignMerge include PDF and PDF/VT, Adobe PostScript, PPML, and Creo VPS.
+The first thing to do is determine which VDP file formats your digital print controller can accept (because this may limit your choices).
+The VDP formats that can be created by DesignMerge include PDF/VT, PPML, and Adobe PostScript.

 Once you know what your options are, we recommend the following basic guidelines:

-Regardless of the InDesign version you are running, if your job uses Variable Text only (no variable pictures; no master page swapping), then use PDF/VT.
+Regardless of the InDesign version you are running, if your job uses Variable Text only (no variable pictures; no master page swapping), then use PDF/VT as well.
 For more information about the settings for a PDF/VT job, please have a look at the Performance settings for PDF/VT Output article.

-If your job uses any Variable Images, and you are running an older version of InDesign, then PPML is the best choice.
+If your job uses any Variable Images, and you are running an older version of InDesign, then PPML is a good choice.
 PPML provides built-in image caching, and is appropriate for most jobs that utilize Variable Images.

 If your job uses Variable Text that also has some type of InDesign transparency effect applied to it, then use PPML, or PDF/VT.
-We do not recommend PostScript for these types of jobs because it will be much slower than PDF because each page will need to be "flattened" during output.
+We do not recommend PostScript for these types of jobs because it will be much slower than PDF due to the fact that each page will need to be flattened during output.

 Many people are under the impression that on Creo systems, Creo VPS is the only VDP format supported.
 This is not true!
-We have confirmed with the Creo team that PPML is fully supported on Creo systems and runs even more efficiently than VPS.
-And because the DesignMerge PPML driver provides performance features not available with VPS, we recommend to always use PPML instead of Creo VPS.
+We have confirmed with the Creo team that PDF/VT and PPML are both fully supported on Creo systems and run even more efficiently than VPS.
+And because the DesignMerge PDF/VT and PPML drivers provide performance features not available with VPS, we recommend to always use PDF/VT or PPML instead of Creo VPS.

-For more details about each of these DesignMerge Print Drivers, including all of the options and features that they support, see the Print Driver manuals, which are available in PDF format in DesignMerge Documentation.
-To download the latest version of DesignMerge Documentation, go to the following web site:
+For more details about each of these DesignMerge Print Drivers, including all of the options and features that they support, please see the Print Driver manuals, available on the Documentation Page of our web site.